Pronounciation: Do-do-NAA-ee-a vis-CO-sa

 burgundy.
 The three parted seed pods have several small rounded black

 seeds.
-The fruit are very ornamental.
+The fruits are very ornamental.

+Seasonal Color: Pinkish-colored fruits in early spring.
 Foliage of purple leaved cultivars mostly in winter.

 Light: Full sun, quite shade intolerant.

-Soil: Hopseed bush is tolerant of most soil textures, BUT it is a requirement that whatever soil
+Soil: Hopseed bush is tolerant of most soil textures, BUT it IS a requirement that whatever soil

 Propagation: Seed, softwood cuttings using 2,500 ppm IBA as rooting hormone, air layering.

-Disease and pests: Texas root rot in poorly drained when soils are wet and warm (above 80oF) during August and September.
+Disease and Pests: Texas root rot in poorly drained when soils are wet and warm (above 80oF) during August and September.

-during cool weather, but the foliage change to mostly green during hot weather.
+Additional comments: Hop seed bush is a versatile Arizona native large shrub or small tree.
+The cultivar 'Purpurea' has purple foliage during cool weather, but the leaf color can change to mostly green during hot weather.
 The cultivar 'Saratoga' has deep purple foliage year round.
-It is a superior
+It is a superior purple-leaf cultivar, but is surprisingly less common in Phoenix plant nurseries.

 Medicinal notes: Hopseed bush has been used by indigenuous peoples to treat a variety of ailments.